B0dz1o/buggytar/README.md

 # buggytar
 ## JS13k contest entry

 Don't know what Buggytar is?
-Imagine a crossover of a guitar and 80's sytle synthetiser!
+Imagine a crossover of a guitar and 80's style synthetiser!
 What's more important, though, it's a little buggy.
 Due to design flaw and technology imperfection, it plays two songs simultaneously.
 Can you guess all mixins?